RyanBabij/WorldSim/README.md

 ### Releases

-I have a very early dev release on the releases page.
+I have a very early dev [release](https://github.com/RyanBabij/WorldSim/releases) you can play around with.
+Hey it's better than most of the other stuff on github.